5T33Z0/Thinkpad-T490-Hackintosh-OpenCore/README.md

 > [!CAUTION]
 >
-> Upgrading from to macOS 14.3.1 to 14.4 via `System Update`causes a Kernel Panic during install!
-The workaround is to create a USB Installer (with OCLP for example) and install macOS 14.4 on a new Volume.
-Wait for the next EFI folder release dropping later tody (March 8th, 2024)!
+> Upgrading from to macOS 14.3.1 to 14.4 via `System Update` causes a Kernel Panic during install!
+The workaround is to create a USB Installer (with OCLP for example) and install macOS 14.4 on a new APFS volume.
+Use Migration Manager afterwards to get your data onto the new volume!

 ### Notable Features
 - Compatible with macOS Sonoma